Reudina/MvM-Passtime-Support/README.md

     }
 ///////////////////////////////////////////////////////////////
 Currently requires wave reload to function if it is the first time being run on a map, plan to fix at a later date.

+# Useful Functions To Call
+--- PTBHitTarget() ---
+: Call This To Detonate The Bomb And/Or Respawn It.

+--- dropptbomb(false) ---
+: Call This With The (false) Param To Cause Holder To Drop The Ball.

+--- dropptbomb(true) ---
+: Call This With The (True) Param To Cause Holder To Throw The Ball.

+--- spawnptbomb(defaultbombspawn, ptbteamcolour, ptbtc_as_str)---
+Call This To Spawn The Ball.
+Always Use The Above Params, Do Not Change Them.